 San Diego Safari Park tickets are $54 per adult and $44 per child (3-11), and free for kids 2 and under.
 If you purchase your tickets online, you can avoid the line at the ticket booth and just head to the entrance upon arriving.
 I didn’t have the tickets when I go there and had to wait in the line which was about 20 minutes.
-Check HERE for $42.99 tickets for adults and kids.
+Check HERE to find the latest deal on tickets to San Diego Safari Park.

 Your entry ticket gives you admission to the San Diego Safari Park, Africa Tram ride, and regularly scheduled shows.